maxtoroq/maxtoroq.github.io/XCST/c/_call-template.md

 It is a compilation error if the `c:call-template` element defines a non-tunnel [`c:with-param`](with-param.html) for a parameter that does not exist in the target template.

-It is a run-time error if no value is available, at the moment of invocation, for a required, tunnel parameter defined in the target template.

 ## Examples

 ```xml